ebulllience/aryzach.github.io/_posts/2021-08-29-reimplementing-git-clone-with-scala-zio.markdown

 #### Step 8: Getting my actor to receive info (needed for lsRemote)
 Before, I only had the actor 'fire-and-forget', so I wouldn't get a response back.
 Now, lsRemote returns a Future, which is the return type of an ask.
 I'm still not super clear on the setup here.
 I'm not even sure how many actors I have, tbh, but something is working.
 I'll have to dig deeper to really understand what's going on here, and I'll probably be able to prune the process from what it is now.

 ### This is on hold because I took a contract job building a high-frequency securities trading bot in Scala.
-Here's some [notes on it](https://aryzach.github.io/2021/09/10/getting-money-from-the-stock-market.html).
+Here are some [notes on it](https://aryzach.github.io/money).

 #### Step 8: Trying out ZIO socket channel in place of the Akka actors
 The HFT bot mentioned above is on hold, so I'm continuing with this project!